Surplus

 design opportunity

-A flexible budgeting system that automatically directs surplus money towards specific goals.
+A flexible budgeting system that automatically directs leftover money towards specific goals.

 Existing budgeting apps are too rigid and don't account for irregular expenses without users having to manually adjust their budget.
 Additionally, none of them guide users on where to direct leftover income based on savings goals and priorities.